abi-am/omicss-25/NGS data analysis & file manipulation/annotation/samtool_practice.md

 samtools view -c -f 1024 marked.bam

 Explanation:
-This pipeline first prepares the file for duplication marking, then `markdup` identifies duplicates, and `-f 1024` counts them.
+This pipeline first prepares the file for duplication marking by sorting by by genomic coordinates and adding mate information; `-m` only output reads that are properly paired.
+We sort by position again as markdup requires it.
+Then `markdup` identifies duplicates.
+Duplicates are not removed — just marked with SAM flag 0x400 (1024 in decimal).
+Then `-f 1024` counts them.
 -->

 ---

+That's it for now :) See you again at the variant calling practice.
+Thank you for your attention!